-- The svn trunk contains all external libraries (poppler, libdjvu, libjpg) and the source for all Lucide plugins.
+- The svn trunk contains some external libraries (libdjvu, libjpg) and the source for all Lucide plugins.
 (Note that one of the new design goals is to remove Lucide's dependence on special library builds and to utilize the system-installed ones.
 Thus, poppler is no longer included in this repository.)

 - BuildingInstructions (somewhat outdated)